JWTHI/ULEF/README.md

 The functions itself are implemented in MATLAB calling Python subfunctions.

+At least MATLAB 2019a is required to run the examples.

 ## Examples
 ### Results on road infrastructure images
 The [images](/Data) used for the outlier detection are generated with an extension of the [openDRIVE tool](https://github.com/JWTHI/openDRIVE-Matlab).
 Here, the route as in [1] is shown.